SkBlaz/attviz/README.md

 The server also comes with some pre-loaded examples, check these also!

 # How to host locally?
+If, due to privacy concerns, one wishes to host AttViz locally, follow the instructions next.
 Install Node.js.
 Then,
 ```
 npm install express